troymessina/PhysicsArtOfModeling/11RotationalDynamics.md

 ---
+title: Chapter 11 - Rotational dynamics
 numbering:
   headings:
   heading_1:
     start: 12
 ---
 (chap:rotationaldynamics)=
-# Chapter 11: Rotational dynamics
+# Overview
 In this Chapter, we use Newton's Second Law to develop a formalism to describe how objects rotate.
 In particular, we will introduce the concept of torque which plays a similar role to that of force in non-rotational dynamics.
 We will also introduce the concept of moment of inertia to describe how objects resist rotational motion.

 :::{hint} Learning Objectives